 9. Exclusive Pumping

-This is a lesser known alternative between breastfeeding and formula feeding.
-It means you express all of your feeds and feed baby through a bottle.
+This is a lesser-known alternative between breastfeeding and formula feeding.
+It means you express your breast milk and feed baby through a bottle.
 This feeding method give you all the benefits of breastfeeding mixed with the drawbacks of bottle feeding.
-As a word of warning its very time consuming and you need to be extremely organised.
-Yet for some families it’s extremely beneficial to their lifestyle.
+As a word of warning its very time-consuming and you need to be extremely organised.
+However, for some families it’s extremely beneficial to their lifestyles.

 10. Increase Supply